gvwilson/sensibleadventures/cloudherd/cloudherd.md

 "Yes, honored," he muttered, "I'm trying."
 He wriggled awkwardly out of his uniform jacket, revealing only a sleeveless vest beneath it.
-He was skinnier than Noxy had realized, and started shivering the moment the wind started scraping itself across his skin.
+He was skinnier than Noxy had realized, and started shivering as the wind scraped across his skin.

 "I'm going to toss this to you, honored," he told the *tralpa*.
 "When you get it, hook it over that branch and then swing yourself over to that big flat rock